-specific hazards
+specific concerns

 - " Propane systems, including the container, transfer bulkhead, vaporizer, piping, and regulators are all subject to damage from vehicles and equipment.
 Because of this, steps must be taken to protect the components of the system from damage due to vehicular traffic. - " Like any mechanical equipment, components of the propane system, including the storage equipment or the appliances they serve, are subject to wear with age and use.
 Each of the components should be visually inspected regularly and maintained in accordance with manufacturers' specification.
-That responsibility lies with the equipment owner whether it be farm-owned or leased. - " Steel piping is subject to advanced corrosion due to the moisture and ammonia rich atmosphere in a livestock barn.
+That responsibility lies with the equipment owner whether it be farm-owned or leased.

+- " The odorant in propane could be masked by manure or livestock odors. - " Steel piping is subject to advanced corrosion due to the moisture and ammonia rich atmosphere in a livestock barn.
 The first 20 feet of piping is more susceptible due to temperature concerns.
-Corrosionresistant piping should be considered for this reason.

-" Excessive dust, corrosion, and other factors can create a safety hazard at confinement barns.
+Corrosion-resistant piping should be considered for this reason. - " Excessive dust, corrosion, and other factors can create a safety hazard at confinement barns.